 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of March 26, 2018, we had 14,734,383 shares of common stock outstanding.
-The holders of an aggregate of approximately 10.5 million shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+As of March 23, 2019, we had 14,867,868 shares of common stock outstanding.
+The holders of an aggregate of approximately 5,000,000 shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+In connection with the private placement, we entered into a registration rights agreement, pursuant to which we agreed to register for resale the shares to be purchased in the private placement and shares issuable upon exercise of warrants to be issued in the private placement.
+Under this agreement, we agreed to file a registration statement covering the resale of shares by the purchasers within 30 days following the closing of the private placement.
 We have registered all shares of common stock that we may issue under our equity compensation plans, including upon exercise of outstanding options.
 These shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.